Warning – there are major spoilers throughout this post!

 Uhtred’s body and pride is battered and bruised, and it takes some persuading by his trusty Irish sidekick Finan for him to come around to the idea of going back to London and trying to rouse support among the East Anglians to fight against Æthelhelm from within, while Æthelstan hopefully attacks from outside the city.
 If he wasn’t oathsworn, Uhtred would quite like to go back home to Bebbanburg despite rumours that the plague is rife in Northumbria.

 There’s also the small matter of Waormund taking Uhtred’s sword Serpent Breath off him during his capture.
-For fans of Sharpe this is a very similar story element to a fight Sharpe got into in which he almost died and broke his trusty weapon.
-In that series his trusty Irish sidekick Harper makes him a new one.
-In this series I think we know that Uhtred is going to kick Waormund’s arse and get his sword back under his own steam despite being old, tired and injured.
+For fans of Sharpe this is very similar to when he got into a fight in which he almost died and broke his sword in the process.
+Sharpe’s trusty Irish sidekick Harper makes him a new one.
+In this book, it was obvious that Uhtred is going to kick Waormund’s arse and get his sword back under his own steam despite being old, tired and injured.

 For me it was really only when Uhtred was almost killed and has to battle against his humiliation and rise up against adversity and overwhelming odds to infiltrate and attack Æthelhelm and Ælfweard’s army that the story really got going.
 Bernadetta and Father Odda are rather two-dimensional Cornwellian tropes – the mysterious beautiful woman that the hero fancies more than his wife back home and the faith-driven priest who the hero grows to respect while agreeing to disagree over his Christianity.
 It seems rather inevitable that Uhtred’s wife Edith dies of the plague and I find it a little crass of Cornwell to swap out the women in Uhtred’s life quite so indiscriminately.